RakuJa/Space_Communication_Notes/main.typ

     O#sub[2] is almost constant meaning that we can predict it.
 It interferes with noticable spikes at 60 & 120 Ghz.

-    H#sub[2]O ubterferes with spikes at 22 & 180 Ghz, but its also highly variable.
+    H#sub[2]O interferes with spikes at 22 & 180 Ghz, but its also highly variable.
 Water at certain frequencies is eager to capture electron to complete its structure, attenuating the signal.

     Refractive index is relative low after 20km and it measures the slow down of electromagnetic waves.